 If your partner has cheated, you may – despite yourself – look for reasons for this transgression within yourself.
 Am I not attractive?
 Am I not interesting enough?
 Did I not give them the love and attention they craved?
 Was I not devoted?
 There is a subconscious belief that your partner’s infidelity must be, somehow, your fault.
 It is because of these thoughts that being cheated on changes you at a fundamental level.

+Feeling inadequate after being cheated on is normal, as long as it doesn’t persist for too long.
 Even if you have been confident in your skin all your life, discovering your partner’s cheating can undo that.
 You could go from being someone who never even considered cross-checking or verifying anything their SO said to someone who secretly checks their partner’s phone to confirm that they are not going down that road again.

 In short, you become a living, breathing embodiment of a person riddled with trust issues and insecurities.
 It’s hardly surprising.
-Apart from insecurities fueled by self-doubt, lack of confidence and faith in your partner may further augment these negative emotions.
+Apart from insecurities fueled by self-doubt, a lack of confidence and faith in your partner may further augment these negative emotions.
 You begin to feel unsafe in your relationship.

 Related Reading: How Can I Overcome Feeling Insecure In Relationships?